mseminatore/mdsSpurGear/README.md

 ## Release Notes

-1. If you use a hub thickness ratio of greater than 1.0 you will need to consider printing with supports.
+1. If you use a hub thickness ratio of greater than 1.0 you __will__ need to consider printing with supports.
-2. The new *experimental* **smooth_teeth** option generates a bezier curve rather than a simple polygon for the tooth profile
+2. The new *experimental* **smooth_teeth** option generates a bezier curve rather than a simple polygon for the tooth profile.
-3. Unless you need to change the diametral pitch to match a mating gear the default option is a good choice.
+3. Unless you need to change the **diametral_pitch** to match a mating gear the default option is a good choice.
+4. The tooth thickness seems to be incorrect.
+It appears to be smaller by a few thousandths, investigating.